neoncortex/joker/README.md

 By a pattern I mean: an file extension, an url, a domain, a filename, a regex.

-* I wrote this to be used in text editors, such as ed, vim, etc.  Then you can do:<br />
+* I wrote this to be used in text editors, such as ed, vim, etc.  The idea is to launch an program or cause something to happen based on the contents of a given line, like in Acme editor.
+You can, for example in vim, do:<br />
-10w !joker, to execute a custom action based on the line 10.
+:10w !joker, to execute a custom action based on the line 10.
+You can set a keybind to make it easier and faster: map <F2> :.w !joker<CR>.
+Now you just need to press F2 to execute it.

 * The configuration file is ~/.joker